cindy-le91/javascript-prep-0223-code-solutions/prep-javascript-operators-and-expressions/prep-javascript-operators-and-expressions-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - What data type is returned by an arithmetic operation?
+Number

 - What is string concatenation?
+Combining two strings into a single string

 - What purpose(s) does the `+` plus operator serve in JavaScript?
+The addition operator adds numbers

 - What data type is returned by comparing two values (`<`, `>`, `===`, etc)?
+Boolean

 - What does the `+=` "plus-equals" operator do?
+It can be used to concatenate strings

 ## Notes